kshep425/portfolio-kds/README.md

 N/A

 ## Usage
-Keisha Shepherd's portfolio is available to potential employers and clients to'
+Keisha Shepherd's portfolio is available to potential employers and clients to:
 1. Learn more about her
 1. Find Contact Information
 1. Follow Links to Projects and Repositories